micro-os-plus/micro-test-plus-xpack/README.md

 - the main result of the test is passed back to the system as the process exit code.

-If there is at least one successful test and there are no failed tests, each test suite is considered successful;
+A test suite is considered successful if there is at least one successful test (expectation or assumption) and there are no failed tests.

-if all tests suites are successful, the process returns 0 as exit value.
+If all tests suites are successful, the process returns 0 as exit value.

 ### ISTQB Glossary